-If you wish to market your nutraceutical products, dietary supplements and herbal products in Australian market, it will be better to realize that the Australian regulatory requirements are quite different from other countries for such products.
+If you wish to market your vitamins, minerals, nutraceutical products, dietary supplements, and herbal products in the Australian market, it will be better to realize that the Australian regulatory requirements are quite different from other countries for such products.

-For example, in the United States of America (USA), such product can reach the pharmacy store, supermarket and retail stores just by filing the GRAS status (Generally Recognized As Safe)… along with, of course, some basic documentation.
+For example, in the United States of America (USA), such products can reach the pharmacy store, supermarket, and retail stores just by filing the GRAS status (Generally Recognized As Safe)… along with, of course, some basic documentation.
 But, it’s a lot easier there.

-On the other hand, Therapeutic Goods Administration (TGA) undertakes a thorough evaluation of safety, efficacy and quality of the product before it reaches the Australian market and consumers.
+On the other hand, Therapeutic Goods Administration (TGA) undertakes a thorough evaluation of the safety, efficacy, and quality of the product before it reaches the Australian market and consumers.

 - Nutritional supplements,